Beta-Thalassemia Major

 Iron overload, heart problems, and increased risk of infections.

-How often do patients with Beta-thalassemia major need blood transfusions?
+How often do people with Beta-thalassemia major need blood transfusions?

 If you have any feedback, please get in touch.